Jimmy Lydon: Career

 In 1958, Lydon played the role of Richard in Anne Jeffreys' and Robert Sterling's short-lived sitcom Love That Jill.
 Lydon appeared in guest roles on Crossroads, Casey Jones, The Life and Legend of Wyatt Earp, Wagon Train, Hennesey, The Twilight Zone, and Tales of the Texas Rangers, as Lt.
 Jared Evans in the 1958 episode "Warpath".
 A year later, he guest-starred on the television series Colt .45.
 Lydon played the role of Willy in the episode "Return to El Paso", with Paul Picerni cast as Jose.
+He also appeared in the premiere episode of the anthology series New Comedy Showcase in 1960.

 After working increasingly in television in the 1950s, he turned to production and helped to create the detective series 77 Sunset Strip, as well as the sitcom M*A*S*H. He also produced the television adaptation of the film Mister Roberts in 1966 and Roll Out in 1973–1974.
 Lydon played Captain Henry Aldrich (a reference to his Aldrich movie series) on the latter show.

-In 1963, Lydon worked on the western series Temple Houston on the Fall schedule.
+In 1963, Lydon worked on the Western series Temple Houston on the fall schedule.
 On orders from studio boss Jack Webb, episodes were put together in two or three days each, something previously thought impossible in television production.
 Work began on August 7, 1963, with the initial airing set for September 19.
 Lydon recalls that Webb told the staff: "Fellas, I just sold Temple Houston.
-We gotta be on the air in four weeks, we can't use the pilot, we have no scripts, no nothing - do it!"
+We gotta be on the air in four weeks, we can't use the pilot, we have no scripts, no nothing—do it!"

 During the 1970s & 1980s, Lydon continued to act on television, with roles on episodes of Gunsmoke, Lou Grant, Simon & Simon, and St. Elsewhere.